technipelago/grails-crm-task/README.md

 ## Task Management Plugin
-This plugin provides services and persistence for task/todo management in Grails CRM.
+This plugin provides services and persistence for task/todo management in GR8 CRM.
 This is a "headless" plugin.
 For task management user interface see the [crm-task-ui](https://github.com/technipelago/grails-crm-task-ui.git) plugin.